 8: Select ‘Maximum Performance’ from the drop-down menu for both ‘On battery’ and ‘Plugged in’ options.

-Click on Apply and OK.
+9. Click on Apply and OK

 4. Run The Network Troubleshooter

-1: Go to the Windows search bar, type “Settings” and hit enter.
+1: Go to the Windows search bar, type “Settings,” and hit enter.

-2: Open ‘Network & internet’.
+2: Open ‘Network & Internet’.

-3: Click on the ‘Troubleshoot’ button.
+3: Click on the ‘Network Troubleshooter’ button.

-If it is not present there, navigate down and you will find the option to troubleshoot network-related issues.
+If it is not present there, navigate down, and you will find the option to troubleshoot network-related issues.

 4: Run the troubleshooter.

-Now the troubleshooter will look for any potential problems.
+Now, the troubleshooter will look for any potential problems.
 If it finds anything, you will get the option to fix it.
-You can apply the fix and the issue will be solved for you.
+You can apply the fix, and the issue will be solved for you.

-5. Fixing Network Sockets and Ports
+5. Reset Network Sockets and Ports if WiFi Disconnecting Frequently

-Network adapter and socket API-related corruption may lead to this issue, you can fully reset the network adapter sockets to get rid of this problem.
+Network adapter and socket API-related corruption may lead to this issue.
+You can fully reset the network adapter sockets to get rid of this problem.
 Follow the steps below-

 2: Type the following command and hit enter: